Hearty Beef Soup with Walnuts

 Tips

-- Keep the simmer gentle: A quiet simmer, not a hard boil, helps the beef turn tender and keeps the broth clean.
+Keep the simmer gentle: A quiet simmer, not a hard boil, helps the beef turn tender and keeps the broth clear.

 Do the walnuts make the soup gritty?